department-of-veterans-affairs/vets-website/va-gov/pages/education/check-post-9-11-gi-bill-benefit-status.md

 </div>
 </div>

-<h2 itemprop="name">What information will I find out about my benefits?</h2>
+<h2 itemprop="name">What benefits information will I be able to see?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-**In your Post-9/11 Bill Statement of Benefits, you'll see:**
+**In your Post-9/11 GI Bill Statement of Benefits, you'll see:**
-- If you have any Post-GI Bill benefits
+- If you have any Post-9/11 GI Bill benefits
 - How much money you have left to use for your education or training
 - How much time you have left to use these benefits